8x8Cloud/Chefless/README.md

 > docker ps
 ```

 Make a note of the `CONTAINER_ID` of chefless_baseapp shown by `docker ps`.
-Once the container has finished running (`docker ps` will stop listing it when it finishes), run this next command to commit the container as an image with the name 'baseapp':
+Once the container has finished running (`docker ps` will stop listing it when it finishes), run this next command to commit the container as an image with the name `baseapp`:

 ```bash
 > docker commit CONTAINER_ID baseapp